jacobhillock/RandomOrder/README.md

 - From the input list in `.people.txt` this hides partial matches if exactly one match
   - eg `moh` matches `Mohammed`

+random only: `python main.py -r`
+- Only print the random order

 specify person file: `python main.py --file FILE_NAME`
 - if flag is `abc` for example, program will look for
   - `abc.people.txt` and `abc.tokens.json`